orstavik/JoiEvents/docs/5_Gestures/Pattern19_MouseJailbreak.md

 ## Pattern: MouseJailbreak

 Sometimes, when trying to handle mouse events, the mouse will behave unexpectedly: it will suddenly make a break for it.
-This get-away is often highly surprising for the developer and can cause errant behavior run-time.
-We call this the MouseJailbreak problem.
+This get-away is often highly surprising for the developer.
+Furthermore, while "on the run", the app will neither receive nor control the events from the mouse.
+This will most likely cause run-time errors, and we call this problem MouseJailbreaks.
 The mouse has three cunning plans to escape the grip of the developer.

-> and during that time, you will neither receive nor control the mouse events.

-> When the mouse makes a getaway during one of your EventSequences, you should not attempt to stop it.
-When the mouse wants to break free, you should let it.
-Instead of trying to impose control on it, which is futile, your EventSequence should simply observe the situation and abort.

 ## MouseJailbreak #1: out of bounds